tobylunt/tobylunt.github.io/_posts/2019-01-01-fore-planking.md

 ![Bolt comparison]({{ tobylunt.github.io }}/assets/img/bolt_comparison.png "bolts")
 ![New bolt]({{ tobylunt.github.io }}/assets/img/IMG_2664.jpg "New bolt")

-We also brought the rebuilt main hatch cover back to Maine, and got some nice closure on the newly-bolted floor timbers up forward.
+We also brought the rebuilt companionway hatch cover back to Maine, and got some nice closure on the newly-bolted floor timbers up forward.
 So beefy.